Marty Allen: Charitable work

 In 1968, he made a "Hello Dere" tour of military hospitals in the United States (a tour named after a catchphrase he popularized).
 He repeated the tour annually until 1972.
 During the tours, he talked with and entertained wounded soldiers who had just returned from Vietnam.

 He was also involved in a number of charitable causes, including the American Cancer Society, The Heart Fund, March of Dimes, Fight for Sight, Cerebral Palsy, and was on the board of the Epilepsy Foundation.

 Personal life

 Allen met Lorraine "Frenchy" Trydelle when she was the reservation and office manager of the Concord Resort Hotel in the Catskills.
 They were married from 1960 until her death from cancer in 1976.

 In 1983, he met his second wife, Karon Kate Blackwell, at a Los Angeles restaurant she was managing.
 She had prior success as a piano player and songwriter, but had gotten out of show business.
 The two became friends, then started dating and performing together.
 They married on June 17, 1984, at the home of writer Sidney Sheldon in Beverly Hills, California.
 They settled in Las Vegas.

+Allen was the father of Tura Satana's daughter Kalani, who learned of her paternity through DNA testing after Satana's death.